MicrosoftDocs/dataexplorer-docs/data-explorer/named-expressions.md

 ## Example

-For example, the following query uses the non-deterministic [sample operator](kusto/query/sampleoperator.md):
+For example, the following query uses the non-deterministic tabular [sample operator](kusto/query/sampleoperator.md):

 > [!NOTE]
 > Tables aren't sorted in general, so any table reference in a query is, by definition, non-deterministic.